-2.5 The Benefits of Low Emissions and High Efficiency
+2.6 The Benefits of Low Emissions and High Efficiency

-The low smoke emissions produced by the special features inside the Monaco XL firebox mean that your household will release up to 90% less smoke into the outside environment than if you used an older conventional fireplace.
+The low smoke emissions produced by the special features inside the WATERLOO firebox mean that your household will release up to 90 percent less smoke into the outside environment than if you used an older conventional stove.
 But there is more to the emission control technologies than protecting the environment.